FREQUENTLY ASKED QUESTIONS

 Every May & June our University Instructors work extremely hard to develop brand new content for our campers.
 We don't want to give away all the exciting activities we have planned, but, we will cover STEM topics (Science, Technology, Engineering and Math).
-This will include numerous subjects in science (Animal and Plant Biology, Physics, Chemistry, Ecology, etc.), technology (we have brand new programming called CODEMAKERS that we can't wait to bring into our camp), engineering (building and developing numerous projects) and incorporating math (budgets, counting, etc.).
-Every year we also allow the kids to experience a dissection in our University lab rooms.
+This will include numerous subjects in science (Animal and Plant Biology, Physics, Chemistry, Ecology, etc.), technology (we have new programming called codemakers that we are currently integrating into our camp), engineering (building and developing numerous prototypes and projects) and incorporating math (budgets, counting, etc.).
+Every year we also allow the kids to experience a dissection in our university lab rooms.

 At the end of each camp week, we host a Parent Showcase where our University Instructors provide parents with an overview of everything their child did at camp during the week.